 |Radha Jagannathan, Ph.D., is co-founder of NtN and a professor of urban planning and policy development at the Edward J. Bloustein of Planning and Public Policy, Rutgers University.
 Dr. Jagannathan received her doctorate from Princeton University in public and international affairs.
 She is a Fulbright Scholar whose research on poverty, child welfare and human capital development has received international attention and has been published in prestigious economics and social science journals.
 Her other academic awards include the Jerome G. Rose Distinguished Teaching Award, the DAAD Award from the American- German Scholar Exchange Program, and the Frank R. Breul Memorial Prize.
 Dr. Jagannathan is an avid bird watcher and has conducted research on inter-species competition among cavity-nesting birds.
 Her love for birds and butterflies has guided her design of several butterfly and hummingbird gardens.|

-Jessica Varela, is a New Brunswick Health Science and Technology High School alumna, who graduated from Rutgers University in 2012 with a B.A.
+Jessica Varela, is a current Ph.D student for Bilingualism & Second Language Acquisition at Rutgers State University through the Spanish & Portuguese Department.
+Jessica was born and raised in New Brunswick; she is a New Brunswick Health Science and Technology High School alumna, who graduated from Rutgers University in 2012 with a B.A.
 She serves as the Nurture thru Nature Project Coordinator.
 She is fluent in both Spanish and English.
-Born and raised in New Brunswick, Jessica volunteers with the Student Liaison Outreach Team (SLOT) program designed to help New Brunswick high school students with leadership and character skills.
 She enjoys tutoring students in math, reading and science.
 She is also an alumna of the Rutgers Saturday Program, Johnson & Johnson’s Bridge to Employment Program and the Rutgers Upward Bound Program.
 She graduated from Walden University in 2015 with a Masters in Business Administration.